-The player can play any card from their hand for their character, even if no Abilities are being used.
+The player can always play cards from their hand, even if no Abilities are being used.

 The player can also discard cards from their hand, and each discard allows the player to immediately draw and play one (1) card from the deck, so three (3) discards gives the player three (3) draws.